imevro/react-ui/README.md

 Add fixed modifier to change the appearance of the navbar container:
 * fixed

-Add fixed modifier to change the appearance of the navbar menu:
+Add belwo modifier to change the appearance of the navbar menu:
 * left
 * right